How Google enforces boot integrity on production machines

 Google's data center machines feature custom, Google-designed hardware roots of trust integrated into each machine's deepest layers, known as Titan.
 We use Titan, along with a mechanism called cryptographic sealing, to ensure that each machine is running the configuration and software versions we expect.

-Cryptographic sealing is similar to sealing with a Trusted Platform Module (TPM), a specification that was published by the Trusted Computing Group, but cryptographic sealing has some additional advantages.
-Titan brings a better ability to measure and attest to low-level firmware.
+Cryptographic sealing is a service offered by Titan that is used to safeguard secrets.
+Titan's sealing capabilities are similar to those found in the Trusted Platform Module (TPM) specification, which is published by the Trusted Computing Group.
+Titan's cryptographic sealing has an additional advantage, in that Titan brings a better ability to measure and attest to low-level firmware.

 Cryptographic sealing comprises the following two controls: